wrabit/django-cotton/README.md

 ### Named slots

 Named slots are a powerful concept.
-It allows us to provide HTML to appear in one or more areas in the component.
-Here we allow the button to optionally display an icon:
+They allow us to provide HTML to appear in one or more areas in the component.
+Here we allow the button to optionally display an svg icon:

 ```html
 <!-- cotton/button.html -->